AmNotAGoose/gamble/README.md

 https://amnotagoose.itch.io/gamble-gamble
 https://youtu.be/LTCNl9v2_WI

-a simple slot machine game
+## a simple slot machine game

-supports many many different patterns (horizontal, diagonal, square, t shape) shows some particle effects once you win
+supports many many different patterns (horizontal, diagonal, square, t shape)

+shows some particle effects once you win

+supports auto & manual gambling

 very basic functionality becuz i have a test to study for lol, i will improve on this next week (or maybe move on to something else!)

+happy gambling !